Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1045.
 TERO Approval of Notices of Contracts and Contracts Awarded by Covered Employers.

-Each covered employer, prior to issuing notice of a contract to prospective contractors or subcontractors and prior to awarding a contract or subcontract, shall submit the proposed notice, contract or subcontract to the director for approval.
+Each covered employer, prior to issuing notice of a contract to prospective contractors or subcontractors and prior to awarding a contract or subcontract, shall submit the proposed notice and contract or subcontract to the TERO Director for approval.

 Historical and Statutory Notes